soldasim/BOSIP.jl/README.md

 # BOLFI (Bayesian Optimization Likelihood-Free Inference)

-The BOLFI method performs Likelihood-Free Inference by approximating the likelihood function with a Gaussian Process and greatly reduces the number of required evaluations by employing the Bayesian Optimization procedure to select new evaluation points.
+The BOLFI method performs Likelihood-Free Inference (also known as Simulation-Based Inference) by approximating the likelihood function with a Gaussian Process and greatly reduces the number of required evaluations by employing the Bayesian Optimization procedure to select new evaluation points.

 The BOLFI method has been introduced in [1].
 Similar approaches have been discussed in [2], [3].